Our humble roots began in 1945 as a small farm in Southeast Georgia

 2020

-Celebrated our 75th Anniversary with a new logo and brand image that reflects who we are now.
+We celebrated our 75th anniversary with a new logo and brand image that reflects who we are now.
 We’ve grown from a few acres to more than 5,000.
-Our main focus is sweet onions but we also grow corn, soybeans, peanuts, hay, wheat, rye and pecans.
-And are home to a 1,500 cow-calf beef herd operation.
+Our main focus is sweet onions, but we also service timber, peanuts, corn, cotton, and cover crops, and are home to a 1,500 cow-calf beef herd operation.

 2023